redis/redis-doc/commands/acl-setuser.md

     ACL SETUSER antirez reset [... other rules ...]

-After resetting a user, it returns back to the status it had when it was just created: inactive (_off_ rule), can't execute any command, and can't access any key:
+After resetting a user, its ACL rules revert to the default: inactive, passwordless, can't execute any command nor access any key or channel:

     > ACL SETUSER antirez reset
     +OK